muhrifqii/tmux-vim-config/README.md

 # Tmux Configuration File
-[Tmux](https://github.com/tmux/tmux) is a terminal multiplexer (should using version 1.9 or greater).
-A smarter terminal that can get you away from your mouse.
-This article can relate why you should try to go full keyboard.
-This is a little article about going full keyboard [Medium.com](https://medium.com/@muhrifqii/give-it-a-chance-to-your-brain-type-without-moving-the-hands-away-from-keyboard-7790c7600c60)
+[Tmux](https://github.com/tmux/tmux) is a terminal multiplexer.
+It is a smarter terminal that can let you code with minimum usage of mouse.
+This configuration file is valid for *Tmux version 1.9 or greater*.
+[This article](https://medium.com/@muhrifqii/give-it-a-chance-to-your-brain-type-without-moving-the-hands-away-from-keyboard-7790c7600c60) can relate why you should try to go full keyboard.

 <img width="800" alt="This is how it looks like" src="https://raw.githubusercontent.com/muhrifqii/tmux-vim-config/master/look.png">